wwall3r/bingo/README.md

   1. Updates ?

 # Use Cases

+## Roles
+* anon: An unauthenticated user
+* player: An authenticated user
+* director: manages a game instance.
+* admin: a bingo maintainer and administrator with full control of all APIs and data

-Anonymous: Visit the site and see options/overview
+anon: Visit the site and see options/overview
-Anonymous: Signup / Signin
+anon: Signup / Signin

-A user can update their board with a 'completion'
-A user can have an alias / profile
-A user can list games they are members of

-A board has a randomly selected options from the category
+The admin, can disable players
+The admin, can approve/CRUD a category
+The admin, can approve/CRUD objectives to a category

+A director, creates a game instance
-The admin, selects a board size
+A director, selects a board size
-The admin, invites anonymous (not registered users)
+A director, selects the category and filters objectives appropriate for the game instance A director, invites players or anonymous
   * This may be a backend workflow which doesn't care.
-It either adds an existing user or sends an invitation The admin, adds players (consider security rammifications of revealing information) The admin can view all boards
+It either adds an existing player or sends an invitation
+  * consider security rammifications of revealing information)
-The admin can find users or do they have to know e-mail addresses?
+  * can find players or do they have to know e-mail addresses?
+A director can view all board instances for their game instances A director can promote players to directors for a game instance

+Players can have an alias / profile
-Players can view their board
+Players can view their board instances
 Players can send a link to their board
-Players can view others boards?
-Players can see updates to the game feed (assume no secret states)
+Players can view others boards in a game instance Players can see updates to the game feed (assume no secret states) Players can proposes categories and objectives
+Players can update their board with a 'completion' of an objective Players can list games they are members of

+# Concepts
+1. Categories are just tags on objectives.
+This allow reuse of objectives.

 # Goals
 1. Write an example that exercises the features in supabase.io